OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### updateBiometricPreference
-This method can be used to enable or disable the biometric.
+To enable or disable biometrics.

 ```javascript
 /**